dribdat/dribdat/README.md

 ## Credits

 Developed by [Oleg Lavrovsky](http://datalets.ch) based on Steven Loria's [flask-cookiecutter](https://github.com/sloria/cookiecutter-flask).
-With thanks to [Swisscom](http://swisscom.com)'s F. Wieser and M.-C. Gasser for conceptual inputs and financial support of the first release of this project.
+With thanks to the Swiss communities for [Open Data](https://opendata.ch), [Open Networking](https://opennetworkinfrastructure.org/) and [Open Source](https://dinacon.ch) for their many contributions, and to [Swisscom](http://swisscom.com) via F. Wieser and M.-C. Gasser for conceptual inputs and financial support of the first release of this project.